nsilveri/nas_file_finder_backend/docs/README_EN.md

 ### Description

 NAS Directory Scanner is a Python service that performs recursive scanning of NAS directories, saving file and folder information to a PostgreSQL database.
-The system offers complete or incremental scans based on time ranges, with dynamic configuration through the database.
+The system offers complete or incremental scans based on time ranges, with dynamic configuration through SQLite (config.db).

 ### Main Features